 David: So they are just suggestions on what you can do in terms of improving accessibility.
 It will show errors in the builder.
 If there is something that’s not fixed, it won’t prevent you from using the form if you don’t fix it.
 So if half of the form is accessible, it will allow you to still use the full form.
 It just won’t present the accessibility badge unless it’s 100-percent accessible.
 Unless all those errors are cleared, form is still usable but it won’t show the badge that it’s fully accessible.

 Annabel: Thanks, David.
 And then we have a question here from Paul: “Do you have a list of people locally so that I can sit down face to face with for help with forms?”
 Unfortunately, Paul, we don’t have any in-person support, but we do have a really great support forum that you can use.
 And that’s just going to be jotform.com/contact.
 And then we’ll be able to answer any questions or kind of guide you through the building process.
 OK, we have time for one or two more questions.

 Great.
 Well then I guess we can end.
 I just want to say thank you to everybody for joining our webinar today.
 And if you have any other questions, please contact our support team.
-And that’s going to be jotform.com/support or email@example.com.
+And that’s going to be jotform.com/answers/ or firstname.lastname@example.org.
 And if you’d like more information, please feel free to visit our Accessible Forms landing page.

 And that’s going to be at jotform.com/accessible-forms.
 All right.
 Thank you and have a good one.